rakaweed/introcept-coding-task/README.md

 ### Things to do
 - [x] Table for adding users.
-- [x] Store users data from HTML table into CSV file.
+- [x] Store users data from HTML form into CSV file.
 - [x] Read from CSV file to display the users list.
 - [x] Store users information to database table.
 - [x] Read users information from database to display the users list.